 Against the backdrop of these challenges, a more blended approach to teaching has emerged as a practical and effective solution.
 And by using existing classroom technology to facilitate lesson delivery, teachers can integrate a blended approach into curriculum delivery with Promethean.

-For students learning in the classroom, the ActivPanel acts as a hub for teacher modelling, interaction and demonstration.
+For students learning in the classroom, the ActivPanel interactive display for the classroom acts as a hub for teacher modelling, interaction and demonstration.
 At the moment, as students can’t physically work together, a teacher can safely address the group from the panel using a selection of applications and lesson delivery software to enhance and transform the learning environment.
 With advanced interactivity and access to a range of pre-loaded apps that support ‘in-the-moment’ learning, students can communicate and work together from a distance.